 Are you ready for the ultimate comfort food recipe?
 My family and I have been eating this chicken and rice casserole for years now.
 Who needs to separate chicken, rice, and broccoli when you can whip up a creamy casserole?!

 This recipe is one of my favorite freezer foods.
 I’m pretty sure readers come back for this recipe more than any other.
-Once you try it, you’re pretty much hooked.
+(It’s also in The Cozy Cookbook on page 178!)

 You can make it with chicken breasts, rotisserie chicken, and I even have a ham and a ground beef version!